Arebhashe dialect: History

 According to linguistic scientists, it is very close to the Badaga language in the Dravidian language.
 There was a time when Vokkaliga Gowda came from Iguru and started living in Dakshina Kannada and Kodagu district, also Kasaragod District of Kerala State.
 They migrated to Coorg (Kodagu) from Mangalore-Udupi (Dakshina Kannada-Udupi) region, to settle among the Canarese Tulu speaking people.
 And different communities in this region speak Arebhashe as a communication language.

-Arebhashe-speaking people in Sulya Taluk are bilingual with Tulu.

 Geographic distribution

 Arebhashe is mainly concentrated in the state of Karnataka.
 There are more than five hundred thousand people speaking Arebhashe in Dakshina Kannada, Kodagu districts in Karnataka and Kasaragod in Kerala are the districts where Arebhashe speaking people live for centuries.
 They are now spread all over India, especially in metropolitan cities of Mumbai, Bengaluru, and other industrial and business centers.
 Arebhashigas are also in large numbers in countries like the United States of America, the United Kingdom, United Arab Emirates, GCC countries and other places outside India.